Air Compressor Tips for the Winter

 Check your drains

 It’s important to prepare your equipment for the cold weather.
-Pattons recommends that if you have drains in freezing environments that they are protected with heat trace and insulation.
-Perform daily checks to ensure proper operation to avoid damage due to condensate freezing.
+Pattons recommends you check all your drains throughout the cold season to avoid damage due to condensate freezing.

 Heat trace or insulate your control lines